kwanele-Cyber/socksd/README.md

 # Socksd
-this is a Socks4/5 proxy server implementayion in C
+this is a Socks4/5 proxy server implementation in C

 ## How to use
 1. first clone this repository